rishimukherjee31/LCCMR/README.md

 }
 ```

-> This is not necessary for the SD card logging process, rather the console helps you see the data collected by the Boron to aid with troubleshooting.
-Whenever the Boron is able to connect to the internet, you will be able to see that through the console.
+> This is not necessary for the SD card logging process; rather, the console helps you see the data collected by the Boron to aid with troubleshooting.
+Whenever the Boron can connect to the internet, you will be able to see that through the console.

 <br>